chesslablab/spablab/README.md

 ![React PGN Chess](/resources/figure-01.png?raw=true)

-React PGN Chess assumes there is a websocket server running on `localhost:3001`.
-The connection listens to messages as the ones described below:
+As you see, the `Board` assumes there is a websocket server running on `localhost:3001` listening to messages as it is shown next:

     w e4
     b e5
     w Nf3
     b Rg1

-Responding like this:
+Given the examples above, the server will respond like this:

     true
     true
     true
     false

-As you see, React PGN Chess is a GUI implemented with React that speaks to a PHP chess server through a websocket.
-Yep, this is a server-side app, so what about the server side?

-> Have a look at [PhpChessJs](https://github.com/programarivm/php-chess-js) and see how te pieces of the puzzle fit together!
-Here, you'll find a simple chess server implemented with [Ratchet](http://socketo.me/), which is a PHP websocket library, and using [PGN Chess](https://github.com/programarivm/pgn-chess) as the chess board representation.
+Yep, this is a client-server app. `js` is the frontend and `php` is the backend.
+The server is implemented in `php/chess-server.php` with the help of [Ratchet](http://socketo.me/) -- a PHP websocket library -- and [PGN Chess](https://github.com/programarivm/pgn-chess) -- a PHP chess board representation than runs the games internally in PGN notation.

-The idea behind [PhpChessJs](https://github.com/programarivm/php-chess-js) puts the focus on writing all chess logic on the server side, and can be used as a basis for implementing computationally heavy chess algorithms that can take a few seconds to calculate a move.
+The main idea behind React PGN Chess is about writing all chess logic on the server side.
+It can be used as a basis for playing games vs the computer, or run computationally heavy chess algorithms that would take seconds to calculate moves.

 ### 3. Demo